Genvekt/coincap_monitor/docs/developement_process.md

 The main problem was passing enviroment parameters to the cron job.
 I needed tem to store sensitive information, such as API KEY, and some other settings.
 At the same time.
 I wanted single `.env` file to store all parameters for clearness.
 The best solution I ended up is to pass parameters from `.env` file into environments in docker-compose servise.
 From there I then copy all variables into `/etc/environment` file using `entrypoint.sh` script.
 It was much better than declaring some variables directly inside crontab file, and then forget what params are declated where.
 Now all variables from `.env` are automatically seen by the cron job.

+### Tests
+Having E+T functionality is enough to start covering the code with tests.
+For this purpuse I use `unittest` module and include tests in separate `tests/` directory.

+When testing simple functions such as datetime and api response transformation is straight forward, testing API calls require some mocking.
+Therefore, for testing function that retrieves data from API, I patch `requests.get` function from `coincap_monitor.coincap_etl` module with `unittest.mock.patch` context manager.
+It allows me to test API independently from site/internet availability.

 ### Result
 Script with E+T stages suits 1 and 2 user stories.